aaron-contreras/hangman/notes/notes.md

         - If not
           - Add the letter to the incorrect guess table

-    - If it's a word
-      - Check if the word is the secret word
-        - If it is
-          - End the game with a winning message
-        - If it's not
-          - Add the word to the table of incorrect guesses
     - Update the display
       - Update the hangman drawing
       - Update the secret word display